-While surgery usually is not an option once the cancer has progressed this far, clinical trials are offering immunotherapy and potentially improved forms of chemotherapy and radiation therapy to people with late-stage mesothelioma.
+While surgery usually is not an option once the cancer has progressed this far, clinical trials are offering immunotherapy.
+Trials also offer potentially improved forms of chemotherapy and radiation therapy to people with late-stage mesothelioma.

 Researchers are investigating several experimental therapies that slow the progress of mesothelioma.
 Immunotherapy and photodynamic therapy show promise in extending life expectancy.
 Other new targeted treatments, such as gene therapy, may soon prove effective in killing cancer cells and extending life expectancy.

 “Performance status” is a technical term that refers to the activity level and general fitness of a patient.
 Nearly all studies that examine performance status in mesothelioma patients show a significant effect on survival.